w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 - The theorem applies to feedforward neural networks with $n$ inputs, a single hidden layer ("shallow" and wide), and 1 output
 - Achieving a close approximation might require an impractically large number of neurons, making the network hard to train
-- The theorem assumes that the "right" weights and biases exist but does not address how to find them
+- The theorem assumes that the "right" weights and biases exist, but does not address how to find them
 - Not applicable to discontinuous functions

 # Håstad's switching lemma [@hastad1986almost]

 **Håstad's switching lemma**: certain functions, while easily represented by deep networks with a modest number of neurons, require an exponentially larger number of neurons to represent accurately if constrained to a single hidden layer.

-"Global" functions are harder to be approximated, for instance
+"Global" functions are harder to approximate, for instance.

 - The *parity function* determines whether the number of 1s in a binary input string is odd or even.
 - The *majority function* outputs 1 if more than half of the input bits are 1, and 0 otherwise.

-This lemma provides a theoretical foundation for using depth in both circuit complexity and neural networks
+This lemma provides a theoretical foundation for using depth in both circuit complexity and neural networks.

-- It justifies the need for layered structure when working with complex, globally-dependent functions.
+- It justifies the need for a layered structure when working with complex, globally-dependent functions.

 # Universal Approximation Theorem [@kidger2020universal]

-[@kidger2020universal]: let $n$ be the number of inputs neurons, $m$ be the number of output neurons, and let $\rho$ be any nonaffine continuous function, with a continuous nonzero derivative at some point.
+[@kidger2020universal]: let $n$ be the number of input neurons, $m$ be the number of output neurons, and let $\rho$ be any nonaffine continuous function, with a continuous, nonzero derivative at some point.
 The class of neural networks of arbitrary depth, width $n + m + 2$ and activation function $\rho$, is dense in $C(K; R^m)$ for $K \subseteq R^n$ with $K$ compact.
 This covers any activation function, including polynomial activation functions.

 ![Universal Approximation Theorem for Deep Narrow Networks](img/neuralnetworks/universaltheorem2.svg)

-This is why deep neural networks work
+This is why deep neural networks work.

 # Neural networks training: intuition